dirkgroenen/simple-jQuery-slider/README.md

 <script type="text/javascript" src="jquery.simpleslider.js"></script>
 ```

 Add a div to your site containing the slides.
-The standard name for these divs are `.slider` and `.slide`, but these can be changed in the options object
+The standard name for these divs are `.slider` and `.slide`, but these can be changed in the options object.
 ```code
 <div class='slider'>
 	<div class='slide'>